Our Services

 If the pterygium grows large enough to distort the cornea, it can change how light enters the eye, leading to vision changes.

-If your symptoms feel more sudden or severe—or if you're experiencing significant pain or light sensitivity—it's worth checking whether you may actually be dealing with a Corneal Injury, which requires prompt attention and can be quickly assessed with a free online symptom checker.
+If your symptoms feel more sudden or severe—or if you're experiencing significant pain or light sensitivity—you may want to check if you're dealing with a Corneal Injury instead, which requires immediate medical attention.

 In most cases, pterygium is not life-threatening and not cancerous.
 However, it can become serious if: